 Canadians tend to be complacent when it comes to their finances.
 You bank at the same place where you first opened an account.
-You get your insurance through the same company year-after-year, blindly accepting their annual increases because it’s a pain to shop around
+You get your car insurance through the same company year-after-year, blindly accepting their annual increases because it’s a pain to shop around

 But the fact is we need to shop around regularly in order to get the best deal.
 Banks and insurers, in particular, rely on our loyalty and complacence to pass along price increases while their new customers get the good incentives and discounts.

 My car insurance comes up for renewal this month and since I’ve been with the same insurance company for several years I decided to shop around and see if I was still getting a good deal.
 Follow these tips I used to save money on car insurance:

 Tips To Save Money On Car Insurance